DanyMariaLee/parking-violations-pipeline/README.md

   "Parking_Violations_Issued_-_Fiscal_Year_2015.csv"
 ]
 ```
+Since GitHub does't allow us to upload the input file: `Yowza, that’s a big file.
+Try again with a file smaller than 25MB.`, we have to add it to `resources` along with `application.conf`.

 If you run locally without balancer the address should be the same as in `HttpService` configuration, or if you have a balancer - address of that balancer.
 `files` is a List of files to be sent via http, the project has it's input file in resources for local run: